Gilligan’s Island Transcript

 Never fear, Gilligan.
 Thurston is here.

 Mr. Howell slings the whip at the Japanese Sailor.
 The whip surrounds Japanese Sailor.
-Mr. Howell pulls Japanese Sailor over to him.
+With the whip Mr. Howell pulls Japanese Sailor over to him.
 They dance a rumba-like dance to MUSIC.
 Gilligan watches them dance.
 Mr. Howell finally flings the whip behind him.

 EXT.
 LAGOON - DAY